Luc4sguilherme/Steam-levelup-BOT/README.md

 ### Booster Packs
 - Easy Manage your booster packs, or just open them by using admin commands
 ### Trade Messages
-- Every trade will have a message containg the currencies and sets that will be exchange
+- Every trade will have a message containing the currencies and sets that will be exchange

 ## Commands: !help
 - <code>!EN</code> - Change the bot's language to english.